sahib/misc/llm-balance/slides.typ

   Workforce & cognition:
   - Fewer juniors hired: no juniors today → no seniors tomorrow.
   - Atrophy: skills you don't use, you lose.
+(See: Calculator and Navigation without google maps)
   - Schools: AI can boost or bypass learning (more on this in a moment).
   - Convincing hallucinations: the failure mode that will eventually kill someone.
 ```)